Scott Cowen: Awards and honors

 Cowen was one of four US recipients of the Carnegie Corporation Academic Leadership Awards in 2009.
 Cowen dedicated the $500,000 award to Tulane's community-related activities, including the Cowen Institute for Public Education Initiatives, the Center for Public Service that coordinates the university's service-learning requirements, and social entrepreneurship professorships.
 The Carnegie Corporation cited Cowen's leadership in New Orleans' recovery from Hurricane Katrina.
-In 2009, TIME Magazine named Cowen one of the nation’s top "10 Best College Presidents".
+In 2009, TIME Magazine named Cowen one of the nation's top "10 Best College Presidents".
 The following year, Cowen was appointed by President Barack Obama to the White House Council for Community Solutions, which advised the President on ways to reconnect young people who are neither working nor in school.
 Cowen is also a member of the American Academy of Arts and Sciences.

 Recipient of the Times-Picayune Loving Cup for 2010, Cowen was also recognized as New Orleanian of the Year in 2011 by Gambit newspaper, Louisianian of the Year in Louisiana Life magazine, and one of the 300 most important people in the 300-year history of New Orleans by the Times-Picayune.
 Cowen holds honorary doctorates from the University of Notre Dame, Brown, Case Western Reserve, George Mason, and Yeshiva universities as well as several other universities.

 Personal life

-Cowen's wife of 30 years, Marjorie Feldman Cowen, passed away on December 16, 2019.
+Cowen's wife of 30 years, Marjorie Feldman Cowen, died on December 16, 2019.
 They have four grown children and five grandchildren.
+Cowen remarried in 2022.

 Scott and Marjorie Cowen were credited by Mary Matalin for swaying her to relocate to New Orleans.
 They convinced Matalin that her husband James Carville was right about the merits of moving their family to New Orleans.
 After having breakfast with the Cowens, Matalin went shopping for a house.